 In the event of a more serious infraction, the Clubs Administrator may call a meeting of the CAC to hear the case and decide on a more severe penalty wherein the CAC may invoke one of the following sanctions:

-Disbandment: If, in the opinion of the CAC, a club is either incapable of or unwilling to correct its behaviour and/or the interests of the MSU and student body would be best served by the disbandment of a club, the Clubs Administrator has the right to recommend that the SRA rescind the MSU’s recognition of the club;
+Disbandment: If, in the opinion of the CAC, a Club is either incapable of or unwilling to correct its behaviour and/or the interests of the MSU and student body would be best served by the disbandment of a Club, the Clubs Administrator has the right to recommend that the SRA rescind the MSU’s recognition of the Club;

-This sanction shall remain in effect for a minimum of one (1) full calendar year and carries with it the stipulation that a club must present evidence to the satisfaction of the Clubs Administrator that they have reformed for it to be lifted.
+This sanction shall remain in effect for a minimum of one (1) full calendar year and carries with it the stipulation that a Club must present evidence to the satisfaction of the Clubs Administrator that they have reformed for it to be lifted.

-All clubs that are removed from the disbanded list will be placed on probationary status for their first subsequent year of operations.
+All Clubs that are removed from the disbanded list will be placed on probationary status for their first subsequent year of operations.

-Membership Restrictions: Where the CAC finds cause to sustain a charge of individual misconduct on the part of a club Executive, instead of sanctioning the club as a whole, that member shall be barred from holding Executive office in any MSU club for one (1) calendar year.
+Membership Restrictions: Where the CAC finds cause to sustain a charge of individual misconduct on the part of a Club Executive, instead of sanctioning the Club as a whole, that member shall be barred from holding Executive office in any MSU Club for one (1) calendar year.

-That Executive position shall then be filled in accordance with the club’s Constitution.
+That Executive position shall then be filled in accordance with the Club’s Constitution.

 Any actions taken by the MSU shall be independent of those taken by any other judicial body.

-A club may have their ratification status removed through disbandment in circumstances including, but not limited to:
+A Club may have their ratification status removed through disbandment in circumstances including, but not limited to:

 Lack of student interest and involvement;